gwulfs/bostonml/6. lightning talks/README.md

 - Josh Lemaitre is a Senior Data Scientist at Thomson Reuters.

-- Greg Lipstein and Peter Bull are co-founders of DrivenData.
-Greg is a student at HBS and Peter recently graduated from Harvard’s computational science program.
+- Peter Bull is a cofounder of DrivenData, and recently graduated from Harvard’s Computational Science Program.

 - Alva Couch is an Associate Professor of Computer Science at Tufts University.
 A long-time expert in systems management, Alva is currently solving the problems that come with scaling data management for scientific data.

-- Gideon Wulfsohn is a CS student at Tufts working on www.eos2.io and www.Startup.ML
+- Gideon Wulfsohn is a CS student at Tufts